Top System Engineer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to define the constructors
+• - Ability to provide examples

 • Question: Where would you prefer to work?